hieuGoku/report-papers/README.md

 - 2021 [A Simple Single-Scale Vision Transformer for Object Detection and Instance Segmentation](/files/Report%20paper%20(UViT).docx)

 - 2023 [Mamba: Linear-Time Sequence Modeling with Selective State Spaces](/files/Report%20paper%20(Mamba%20-%202023).docx)

+### If this project helped you, please don't forget to give me a ⭐️.
+Thanks! 🌟